 - Academy Masters (resident on the ships) Training, Assessing, Mentoring & Supervision

 - Contract Trainer Assessors for specific program tasks

 Volunteers: If you Love cruising, come join us.

 We welcome retired and under-employed people, to volunteer in the Academy activities to the great advantage of both the volunteer and the younger people in training on the ships.
-There are many benefits for those who like cruising.
+There are minimal costs and many benefits for those who like cruising.

 - Assistants to Academy Masters cruising with the ships

 - Phone Principal on 0418 836 137 if you are interested

 Think about how you could help young people in the Cruise Academy environment.

 As a Not-for-Profit Charity, Academy is recognised by Centrelink to employ volunteers for up to 20 hrs per week without affecting social security benefits.
 Volunteer accident insurance held by the Academy is a requirement of this recognition.